Unified Offloading Decision Making and Resource Allocation in ME-RAN: System Model

-where $\mathbf{s}$, $\mathbf{f}$, $\mathbf{p}^{Tr}$ and $\mathbf{m}$ are the collection of all the decision variable, the allocated computing resource, the power consumption for all the UEs and the receive beamforming vectors in ME-RAN, respectively.
-One can see that $\mathcal{P}1$ is a non-convex mix-integer programming, as the decision variable $\mathbf{s}$ is binary and $\mathbf{f}$, $\mathbf{p}^{Tr}$ and $\mathbf{m}$ are continuous.
+where $\mathbf{s}$, $\mathbf{f}$, $\mathbf{p}^{Tr}$ and $\mathbf{m}$ are the collection of all the decision variables, the allocated computing resource (including $f_i^{C}$ and $f_i^{L}$), the power consumption for all the UEs and the receive beamforming vectors in ME-RAN, respectively.
+One can see that the sets $\mathcal{O}$, $\mathcal{L}$ and $\mathcal{O^L}$ are also variables, which will be decided during the process of our proposed algorithm next.
+One can also see that $\mathcal{P}1$ is a non-convex mixed-integer programming, as the decision variable $\mathbf{s}$ is binary and $\mathbf{f}$, $\mathbf{p}^{Tr}$ and $\mathbf{m}$ are continuous.
 The exhaustive search may be applied to this problem, but with very high complexity.
-Note that although $\mathcal{P}1$ does not include variable $w_i$, it acts as an indicator in our proposed solutions next.